 5.7 Tests

-Tests may be executed to compare codecs not yet in 3GPP specifications against anchors defined in this specification.
+Tests may be executed to compare codecs not yet in 3GPP specifications against anchors already defined in 3GPP specification.
 Tests, equivalently to anchors, are collected in tuples to address different quality and bitrates that can then be used for evaluation over a larger set of operation points.

 A test is developed against an anchor and is a combination of: